nighthawkcoders/spring-idea/README.md

 # The spring-idea repo is a very simple introduction to Spring
 Purpose of this repo is to build up the very basics of Spring and Java.
-This is used for educational purposes, it has no real project purpose, just educational.
-This README has a great deal of emphasis on deployment.
+This is used for educational purposes, it has no real commercial purpose, just educational.
+This README has a great deal of emphasis on deployment (aka DevOps).
 A Sping/Java Web server project requires deployment.
-Additionally, AP Computer Science and CTE have a key focus on students understanding the Internet and being a part of the WWW.
-As a Computer Science student or professional being part of the WWW is a launch pad to limitless opportunties.
-Additionally, in the every increasing Virtual setting for work and school Spring/Java provide fuel toward life required skills.
+AP Computer Science and Career Technical Education (CTE) have a key focus on students understanding the Internet and being a part of the WWW.
+As a Computer Science student or as a Computer Science professional being part of the WWW is a launch pad to limitless opportunties.
+The Spring/Java framework provides fuel toward the increasing demand of being virually productive in our modern school and career environments.

 ## Run this project and try to understand some of its parts.
 Be sure to upgraded to IntelliJ IDEA Ultimate!!!
 Then clone it.
 <OL>